mathmagson/rollaball/README.md

 - Now you've made a beautifully rotating collective object, but there's only one.
 - In the next section, you'll learn how to turn the PickUp GameObject into a prefab and add lots of collectable objects to the play area.

+## Make PickUp a Prefab
+- Now you've created one rotating pickup collectible, it's time to place them around the play area.
+There's one vital step needed to do this.
+You need to make the pickup GameObject into a prefab.
+- A prefab is an asset that contains a template, or a blueprint, of a GameObject or GameObject's family.
+- Once a GameObject is turned into a prefab, you can use the prefab in any scene in your current project.
+- By turning the pickup GameObject into a prefab, you will be able to make changes to a single instance of the prefab or to the prefab asset itself.
+And all of the pickup GameObjects in the game will be updated with those changes.
+- So let's get started.
+- First, go into the project window and check that you're at the root, or top level, of the project.
+- Make sure that no other item or directory is highlighted.
+Select Create > Folder, and rename this folder Prefabs.
+- Now, select the pickup GameObject in the Hierarchy and drag it into the Prefabs folder.
+- When you drag an item from the Hierarchy into the Project window, Unity creates a new prefab asset containing a template, or a blueprint, of the GameObject, or GameObject family.
+- Your GameObject will turn blue in the Hierarchy when it becomes a prefab instance.
+- Select the arrow to the right of the pickup prefab in the Hierarchy to open the Prefab Edit mode.
+From this mode, you can use the arrow at the top of the Hierarchy to return to a normal scene view.
+- Now you've turned the pickup GameObject into a prefab.
+- In the next section, you'll instantiate it around the play area for your players to collect.

 ## Built With
 - Unity
 - Visual Studio